-- Create, rename, and delete a collection. - Add topics from various documents to a collection. - Save a PDF of the selected content in a collection and download it to your computer. - Share content in a collection with others through email. - Receive collection that others have shared with you. - Add yourself as a watcher using the Watch icon (
+- Create, rename, and delete a collection. - Set a collection as the default or favorite collection. - Save a PDF of the selected content in a collection and download it to your computer. - Share content in a collection with others through email. - Receive collections that others have shared with you. - Click Watch ((()) to add a topic to your watchlist so you are notified when the content is updated or removed. - View and manage your watchlist by clicking Watchlist from the top menu with your name.